theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-january-2022/index.md

 - [QRL_rpi](https://github.com/theqrl-community/QRL_rpi): Running a QRL node on a Raspberry Pi
 - [faqq](https://github.com/theqrl-community/faqq): Frequently asked quantum questions

 The QRL Community consists of forward-thinking professionals and amateurs of various backgrounds and ages around the world that strives to create an accessible and open environment for everyone to thrive.
 Without them, the QRL project would not exist as it is today.

-With code being the engine that turns gears of a working blockchain and the ecosystem that surrounds it, having a strong community of contributors can ensure that those maintainers who write the code, while individually ephemeral, are collectively eternal.
-Longevity at its finest.
+With code being the engine that turns gears of a working blockchain and the ecosystem that surrounds it, having a strong community of contributors can ensure that those maintainers who write the code, while individually ephemeral, are collectively eternal. **Longevity at its finest.**

 From the beginning, we've always had [QRL Improvement Proposals (QIPs)](https://github.com/theQRL/qips), where anyone can form a proposal for core protocol changes.
 Last year, we made headway with [on-chain voting](/features/on-chain-voting/) so that the community can better steer the direction of QRL.
 That lead to the first on-chain vote, which resulted in [QRL Mainnet v3.0](/blog/qrl-mainnet-release-version-3-cesium/).
 We also hosted our [first hackathon](/blog/qrl-winter-hackathon-2021/), which we will be doing more of.

 In the coming years, we'll be taking this further.
 Many reading may have heard of the QRL Enhancement Program (tentative title) which is under development, and aims to give a broader focus to community driven initiatives which covers more ground.
 Anything outside of core protocol updates would apply here, including everything from social media campaigns and graphic design, to the internationalisation of content or local meetups.
 While it's imperative to do everything right, with the amount of demand from the community that wants to hit the ground running, we're looking at a way we can have an intermediate solution, so stay tuned!

-Have a project that's not included in The QRL Community GitHub organisation?
-Get in touch to a team member in [Discord](/Discord), and we'll be able to add it either as a mirror or as a source copy.
+Have a development project that's not included in The QRL Community GitHub organisation?
+Get in touch with a team member in [Discord](/Discord), and we'll be able to add it either as a mirror or as a source.

 #### New Release: QRLtoSQLite